-We are a defendant in a litigation matter described in Part II.
-Item 12, "Legal Proceedings" of this report.
+We are a defendant in a litigation matter with GigOptix, Inc. described in Part II.
+Item 1, "Legal Proceedings" of this report.
 This and any other future litigation may divert financial and management resources that would otherwise be used to benefit our operations.
 Although we intend to contest the lawsuit vigorously, we cannot assure you that the results of the litigation will be favorable to us.
+The injunctive relief requested by GigOptix in this litigation, if awarded by the court, could adversely impact the revenue we derive from our fiber optic product line.
 An adverse resolution of the lawsuit or others in the future, including the results of any amicable settlement, could subject us to material damage awards or settlement payments or otherwise harm our business.